Hanzecode/Loan-Managment-KPI-analysis/README.md

 This project is for learning and practice, not a full professional pipeline.

-Code structure and methods closely follow the original YouTube tutorial (link can be added if you want).
+Code structure and methods closely follow the original YouTube tutorial.

 You can extend the notebook by adding dashboards, automated reports, or machine-learning predictions.